sebsteinig/sebsteinig.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: Lecturer in Physical Geography
+subtitle: Senior Research Associate in Physical Geography

 profile:
   align: right